teodyseguin/wallet-api-example/README.md

 * and of course [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to clone this project

 ### Running the project
 * Clone this project.
-Once it's done, change directory to the project root folder and run `npm install` do download all the project dependencies
+Once it's done, change directory to the project root folder and run `npm install` to download all the project dependencies
 * Next is to issue the command `npm start`.
 This will serve our project page in `http://localhost:3000`.
 It should be self explanatory enough to use the presented UI and play around with the Wallet API :)

 ### Running the project tests